cedvdb/phone_numbers_parser/README.md

 Dart library for parsing phone numbers.
 Inspired by Google's libphonenumber and PhoneNumberKit for ios.

+The advantage of this lib instead of libphonenumber is that it instantly supports all platforms (no need for channeling).

 ## Features

  - Find phone numbers in a text